borlaugg/borlaugg.github.io/aboutme.md

 If you're wondering 'Why Borlaugg?' you are right in asking so
-Honestly, I do no know why the younger me used it.
+Honestly, I do not know why the younger me used it.
 People keep asking me about it, and it has since worked as an excellent conversation starter :)